 The Travel Act is used to prosecute bribery in violation of state law, as long as the defendant used an interstate facility – meaning any phone call, e-mail, text message, mailing, or wire transmission of a facility in interstate commerce – even if the mail or wire did not actually cross state lines.

 The Travel Act’s jurisdictional elements are easier to prove that Section 666 or honest services fraud.
 Thus it is clear that bribery or corrupt use of influence under state law can readily be prosecuted in state or federal courts.

-The first element of proof is that some valuable consideration was exchanged.
+The first element of proof is that some valuable “consideration” was exchanged.
+“Consideration” can be anything of tangible or intangible value.
 Usually, the payments are kept indirect.